the1stenhancer/usermgmt/Readme.md

 # **Note**
 1. In the **Local** part of this Readme.md, I explain how to deploy with localhost (127.0.0.1).
-You could setup a VM like Ubuntu Server or CentOS, git clone the project in it, configure uWSGI, NGINX etc and use it as your production server (this is actually more fun, give it a try!).
+You could setup a VM like Ubuntu Server or CentOS, git clone the project in it, configure uWSGI, NGINX etc and use it as your deployment server (this is actually more fun, give it a try!).

 2. Internalization is enable in this project, with the two supported languages being *English* and *French* (Feel free to add yours).